alecjprobst/IR-Transceiver-SAO/README.md

     - IR Address: The 0-255 value address for IR communications.
     - Note: This is not the same as the I2C Address!
     - Note: IR Addresses of received transmissions are not saved on the SAO!
-- IR Receive Buffer: An internal buffer in the IR SAO which can save incoming transmissions.
-If buffer is not used, only the last transmission received is saved
+- IR Receive Buffer: An internal buffer in the IR SAO which can save incoming IR transmissions.
+This buffer is optional, if the buffer is not used, only the last transmission received is saved
-  - Default: No Buffer (enable_buffer = false)
+  - Default: No IR Receive Buffer (enable_buffer = false)
   - Note: Buffer is 128 Bytes long.
-Any data received after the buffer is filled is ignored
+Any data received over IR after the buffer is filled is ignored
+- IR Transmit Buffer: An internal buffer in the IR SAO which can save IR transmissions to be sent.
+This buffer is meant to be used to send IR data on button press
+  - Warning: This buffer ONLY sends out IR data when the button is pressed. write_ir_byte bypasses this buffer entirely
+  - Note: Buffer is 128 Bytes long.
+Any data sent over I2C after the buffer is filled is ignored
 - IR Reflection Ignore: Prevents the receiver from saving any received transmissions with the same IR Address and Data during IR transmission time
   - Default: Ignores Reflections (ignore_ir_reflection = true)